lextoumbourou/notes/notes/permanent/Vector.md

 We refer to each number in a vector as a component.

-Theoretically, we can move the arrow around in space without changing the definition of the vector.
-In other words, if we decided that the origin of the grid was $(5, 5)$, then the same vector would be described as $(6, 7)$.

 Vectors are represented in math as a vertical list of numbers, or a matrix with one column, to differential from coordinates.

 $$\vec{A} = \begin{bmatrix}1\\2\end{bmatrix}$$